stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/RTC/RTC_LSI/readme.txt

 The RTC CK_SPRE signal can be monitored by LED1 which is toggled into the RTC Alarm_A interrupt service routine.

-The program waits until Key Push button is pressed to begin the auto calibration
+The program waits until TAMPER Push button is pressed to begin the auto calibration
 procedure:
  - Configure the TIM14 to remap internally the TIM14 Channel 1 Input Capture to the LSI clock output.